YuiCtwo/TinymongoServer/README.md

 An extension version of [Tinymongo](https://github.com/schapman1974/tinymongo) which supports connection from local or remote server.

-**Note: This repo is under fast development and is incomplete now.**
+This repo is a learning project to write a database server by oneself.
+There is so many things to learn from the official drivers: https://github.com/mongodb/mongo-python-driver

 # Environment Setup